Charles IX, King of France

 King Charles IX of France and Archduchess Elisabeth of Austria were formally married on November 26, 1570, in Mézières with Cardinal Charles de Bourbon, Archbishop of Rouen performing the ceremony.
 On March 25, 1571, Elisabeth was crowned Queen of France by Cardinal Charles de Lorraine, Archbishop of Reims at the Basilica of Saint-Denis, the traditional coronation site of the Queen Consorts of France.

 After a brief infatuation with his new wife, Charles returned to his mistress Marie Touchet with whom he had an illegitimate son born in 1573, Charles, Duke of Angoulême.
 However, Charles and Elisabeth had a positive relationship.
-Although Elisabeth was fluent in German, Spanish, Latin, and Italian, she had difficulties learning French and also adapting to the more risqué French court.
+Although Elisabeth was fluent in German, Spanish, Latin, and Italian, she had difficulties learning French and adapting to the more risqué French court.

 Princess Marie Elisabeth of Valois; Credit – Wikipedia

 The legacy of the reign of King Charles IX was the French Wars of Religion and the notorious massacre of the French Protestant Huguenots in the St. Bartholomew’s Day Massacre.
-During the reign of Charles’ elder brother François II, the Catholic François I, Duke of Guise had dominated French politics.
+During the reign of Charles’ elder brother François II, the Catholic François I, Duke of Guise dominated French politics.
 The Duke of Guise was the maternal uncle of François II’s wife, Mary, Queen of Scots.
 Once Charles IX became King of France, to limit the power of the Guises, his mother Catherine de’Medici, Regent of France strengthened the power of the Protestant branch of the French royal family, the House of Bourbon, a cadet branch of the Capetian dynasty.
 The House of Bourbon was in line to succeed to the French throne should the House of Valois fail to produce a male heir.
 The heir of the House of Bourbon was Henri of Navarre, son of Jeanne III, Queen Regnant of Navarre and Prince Antoine de Bourbon, Duke of Vendôme.

 Massacre of Vassy; Credit – Wikipedia